Financing Your Legal Education

 • Loan Revision Form

-Used by the student to decrease the offered loan amount, or in some cases, to reinstate a loan that was erroneously declined.
+The Grad/Law Loan Revision Request form is used to decrease the offered loan amount, or in some cases, to reinstate a loan that was erroneously declined.
 Available here.

 For assistance in determining the loan amount you would like to request on the Loan Revision Form, please use the Federal Loan Revision Calculator.
 You may also refer to this 'Canes Central knowledge article to learn more about the loan revision process.

-• Cost of Attendance Review Forms
+• Cost of Attendance (COA) Review Forms

 The COA Review Forms allow students who intend to borrow federal loans to supply documentation to determine if an increase in their total COA is warranted.
 If approved, the total COA and typically the Grad PLUS loan offer can be increased to cover the approved allowance.
 There are three types of COA Review Forms: (1) the Grad/Law UM Health Insurance COA Request Form, (2) the Grad/Law COA Review Form, and (3) the Grad/Law Tuition COA Request Form.

 The Grad/Law COA Review Form allows students who intend to borrow federal loans to request a COA increase (and typically additional Grad PLUS loans) for extenuating circumstances.
-The circumstances are detailed on the form as follows: emergency health-related living expenses, dependent care expenses (daycare/afterschool care), computer replacement (this does not include the purchase of a new computer), additional educational expenses such as additional required books and supplies that exceed the current allotment, computer software required for degree conferment, instruments required for a degree program, and required travel for educational purposes (i.e., required for degree conferment), and private health insurance.
+The circumstances are detailed on the form as follows: emergency health-related living expenses, dependent care expenses (daycare/afterschool care), computer repair or replacement (this does not include the purchase of a new computer), additional educational expenses such as additional required books and supplies that exceed the current allotment, computer software required for degree conferment, instruments required for a degree program, and required travel for educational purposes (i.e., required for degree conferment), and private health insurance.
 This form will be available here prior to the start of classes.

 • Document Submission Form